AVLtoday City Guide Play Banner

 This North Asheville bakery has been making mornings sweeter since 1999 with baked goods like muffins, croissants, and cinnamon rolls.
 If you’re in a savory mood, the breakfast sandwiches will also start your day on a delicious note.

 You can dine on breakfast + lunch favorites with an elevated twist in this vibrant, comfortable West Asheville spot.
-Plus, keep an eye out for dinner service Thursday through Sunday.
+Guy Fieri recently paid a visit on his tour of Asheville spots for “Diners, Drive-Ins and Dives.”

 Dine on Southern breakfast classics like biscuits and gravy or chicken and waffles at this long-running family-owned restaurant.